PDXostc/rvi_backend/README.md

 *Server* is a daemon process that receives and processes asynchronous messages received via RVI from vehicles and other devices.

+There are also various tools and integration files that help with development and deployment.

 READER ASSUMPTIONS
 ------------------